openvswitch/ovs/Documentation/intro/install/general.rst

 other than plain text, only if you have the following:

 - dot from graphviz (http://www.graphviz.org/).

-- Perl.
-Version 5.10.1 is known to work.
-Earlier versions should also work.

 If you are going to extensively modify Open vSwitch, consider installing the following to obtain better warnings: